Gates Foundation & CUGH Initiative

 1. To cultivate global health champions in Congress and State Legislatures.
 In order to cultivate champions within government, it is important that elected officials meet with their constituents who are directly impacted by US leadership in global health.
 CUGH aims to increase the number of global health champions through two upcoming Capitol Hill Days (Fall 2019 & Spring 2020), where academics will share their story on the value of global health and the need to properly fund their activities.

-2. To establish a Network of Academic Advisors (also known as the NAA).
-The NAA serves to educate Congresspersons and State legislators on a variety of global health topics.
-Ultimately, if an elected official is interested in crafting legislation on a certain topic (ex: Zika), then the NAA would be a resource where elected officials would be paired with an academic from their district who specializes in that topic and can collaborate on creating a research-based policy.
+2. To establish a Network of Academic Advisors (also known as the NAA) as well as the State Technical Advisory Team (also known as the STAT).
+The NAA serves to inform federal legislators on a variety of global health topics, while the STAT focuses on doing this at the state level.
+If an elected official is interested in crafting legislation on a certain topic then the NAA and STAT would be a valuable local resource to assist them on this effort.

 3. Seek new US support for Global Health initiatives in the US and internationally.
 With a rise in global health outbreaks, this initiative also seeks to increase elected officials and the general public’s support for global health initiatives.
 Through the two aforementioned Capitol Hill Days as well as through direct contact with offices and via CUGH’s communications platform, academics will be able to promote global health initiatives to their own Member of Congress and his or her respective staff.